AP-CSA-JAVA/CSA_JAVA-Course/README.md

 Michael's weekly allowance is $0.00<br>

 ## Assignment 2
 Use a Scanner object to create an input feature in your program.
 Click on [Scanner_Input](https://github.com/AP-CSA-JAVA/CSA_JAVA-Course/files/8455326/Scanner_Input.pptx) to learn more.
-You will ask the user for a string, int, double, and a boolean.
+Create four questions that will ask the user for a string, int, double, and a boolean.
 From the user's response, you will return (print statement) a sentence that includes the data types listed above.
 - [ ] string
 - [ ] int
 - [ ] double